ElianCordoba/softwareontheroad/src/content/2019-02-28-definitive-guide-s3-direct-browser-upload.md

 # The procedure

-You will need to generate `pre-signed` S3 URLs, so a user can write an object **directly** with a **POST** or **PUT** call.
+You will need to generate `pre-signed` AWS S3 URLs, so a user can write an object **directly** with a **POST** or **PUT** call.

+## Presigned URL (HTTP PUT Method)

-A `pre-signed` URL is a URL that you generate with your AWS credentials and you provide to your users to grant temporary access to a specific S3 object.
+A `pre-signed` URL is a URL that you generate with your AWS credentials and you provide to your users to grant temporary access to a specific AWS S3 object.

+The presigned URLs are useful if you want your user/customer to be able to upload a specific object to your bucket, but you don't require them to have AWS security credentials or permissions.

+When you create a presigned URL, you must provide your security credentials and then specify a bucket name, an object key, an HTTP method (PUT for uploading objects), and an expiration date and time.
+The presigned URLs are valid only for the specified duration.

+## Alternative (HTTP POST Form Method)

+AWS S3 supports POST, which allows your users to upload content directly to AWS S3.
+POST is designed to simplify uploads, reduce upload latency, and save you money on applications where users upload data to store in AWS S3.

 # Generate Credentials